TheJeans/next-spice-main/DARIANS.md

     - ANIMATIONS and transitions
         - I'm pretty confident in this and styling so honestly I put this last.
 I wanted to make sure that I learned and grew in a different area in this project and I definitely feel that I have.
+    - double check the responsiveness of everything.
+I know I've missed something.
+    - as always, accessibility first!